 Upper-level students fulfill the remaining 56 credit units by tailoring their studies to fit their individual interests.
-Students may take a variety of courses to meet the upper-class writing requirement, ethics requirement, and applied lawyering/ professional skills course requirements.
+Students may take a variety of courses to meet the upper-class writing requirement, ethics requirement, and applied lawyering/professional skills course requirements.
 Faculty members and administrators provide guidance regarding course selection.

 For a list of current course offerings, please visit links from the Courses (p.
-27) section of this Bulletin.
-For Applied Lawyering/Professional Skills (ALPS) courses or ethics courses, search our online course listings (https://acadinfo.wustl.edu/ Courselistings/Semester/Search.aspx) under Law.
+26) section of this Bulletin.
+For courses that satisfy the experiential requirement or to find ethics courses, search our online course listings (https://acadinfo.wustl.edu/Courselistings/Semester/Search.aspx)